fryga, we ship on Fridays Kraków / Oslo / remote Currently booking: Q3 2026

 Engineering / Payments

-Built FastTravel's payment system from day zero.
-Invoicing, billing, corrections, automatic passage fees across the five biggest airports in Norway.
+Built FastTravel's payment system from day zero — and three years in, he's the one of us who still runs it.
 Marcin's longest collaborator, since 2015.
 Proud owner of a long-lived sourdough starter.

 Wojciech Janoszek